Lightstone Ventures

 Seed Round in 2024

-Bonito Biosciences is a biotechnology company focused on developing targeted drug delivery systems for oligonucleotides and macromolecules.
-Their proprietary platform enables cell-specific delivery of RNA degraders, potentially improving the safety and efficacy of therapies for various diseases.
+Bonito Biosciences is a biotechnology company focused on developing tissue-selective drug delivery systems for oligonucleotides and macromolecules.
+Their proprietary platform enables cell-specific delivery of RNA degraders, potentially improving the efficacy and safety of therapeutics for patients.

 Cerevance